-Additionally, the bill outlines the procedures for handling returned notices that are undeliverable.
+Furthermore, the bill outlines the process for handling returned notices that are undeliverable.
 If a notice is returned, the Secretary of State will mark the elector's registration as challenged.
 If the elector does not vote or engage in voting-related activities by a specified deadline, their registration will be canceled, and the appropriate city or township clerk will be notified.
-This amendment aims to ensure that voter registration records are kept up-to-date while providing a clear process for electors to maintain their registration status.
+This amendment aims to ensure that registered electors remain engaged and that their registration status is accurately maintained.

 House Introduced Bill: 168.509